axpecial/MemFlash/README.md

 ---

 ## Lab 3 User Stories + Walk-through
+### Description
+* Local database using Room to provide CRUD operations
+* Navigation through a list of cards
+* Shuffle mode and randomized multiple choice arrangements
 ### Required
 - [x] User can create a card and still see their created card when the app is relaunched
 - [x] User can create muliple cards and browse through all created cards